Restlessking/Day-2/Task 1.md

     => The window is part of BOM, not DOM.

     => Properties of the window object cannot be accessed by the document object.

+Conclusion:-

+    => In summary, while the document object focuses on representing and manipulating the content within an HTML document,

+    => The window object provides a broader scope, encompassing the browser window's properties, methods, and functionalities.
+Understanding

+    => The distinctions between these two objects is essential for effective web development, as it enables developers to leverage their unique capabilities and functionalities to create dynamic and interactive web applications.